-Medication management: Patients can receive prescription refills and medication management remotely, enhancing medication adherence and reducing the risk of complications.
+- Medication adherence (RTM): Patients can receive prescription refills or manage medication with remote therapeutic monitoring.
+This can enhance medication adherence and reduce the risk of complications.

 Advancing Healthcare Through Remote Health